LPP Partnership Holding Company Board

 Sir Peter Rogers

-Sir Peter has more than 18 years’ knowledge and experience of working within the public sector.
-Sir Peter is currently Chairman of New West End Company and was previously an advisor to Boris Johnson, Mayor of London, on regeneration, growth and enterprise at the Greater London Authority.
+Sir Peter has more than 19 years’ knowledge and experience of working within the public sector.
+Sir Peter is currently the Chairman of New West End Company and was previously an advisor to Boris Johnson, Mayor of London, on regeneration, growth and enterprise at the Greater London Authority.

-He is a former chief executive officer of Westminster City Council, a former non-executive director to Liberta and also former chief executive officer of the London Development Agency.
-Prior to that Sir Peter worked in the private sector as a senior executive in one of the leading national transport operators.
+He is a former Chief Executive Officer of Westminster City Council, a former Non‑Executive Director to Liberata and also former Chief Executive Officer of the London Development Agency.
+Prior to that, Sir Peter worked in the private sector as a Senior Executive in one of the leading national transport operators.

-Robert Vandersluis is Director of Global Pension Investments at GlaxoSmithKline (GSK), where he manages over £10 billion of investments and a substantial derivative portfolio.
-At GSK, Robert sits on a number of pension boards, and he provides strategic advice to GSK’s pension fund trustees in Europe, the United States, and Japan.
+Robert is the Director of Global Pension Investments at GlaxoSmithKline (GSK), where he manages over £18 billion of investments and a substantial derivative portfolio.
+At GSK, Robert sits on a number of pension boards, and he provides strategic advice to GSK’s pension fund trustees in Europe, the United States and Japan.
 Robert established GSK’s London-based pension investment department, where he developed and implemented GSK’s interest rate and inflation hedging strategies.